jbjoeburns/Microsoft_Azure/README.md

 Like with AWS, we need to use a CLI specific for the cloud service we're using to interact with buckets.
 This is the command to install AzureCLI:
 `curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`

+And to login to AzureCLI you use: `az login` and follow the steps provided by AzureCLI.

 ### Blocker: App is running in the background from launching it with user data, but we want to stop the process to relaunch the app

 As the app takes up port 3000, we need to stop it before starting any new app instances.
 However, as the app was launched by the root user (the user that user data is executed as) we don't see it on `pm2 list` or `top`.